 Attachments to the application:

-- Two letters of recommendation from established scholars in a relevant field (candidates may either submit their referees’ letter themselves or, if preferable, ask their referees to send them to the PI confidentially).
+- Two letters of recommendation from scholars in a relevant field (candidates may either submit their referees’ letters themselves or, if preferable, ask their referees to send them to the PI confidentially).

-- Structured CV (in English) with an overview of competences, language skills, previous research experience, and a list of publications (incl. submitted).
+- Structured CV (in English) with an overview of competences, language skills (preferably using the Common European Framework of Reference for Languages), research experience, and a list of publications (incl. submitted).

-- Two examples of academic texts (co-)authored by the applicant (if co-authored, with a description of the candidate’s contribution).
+- Up to two examples of academic texts (co-)authored by the applicant (if co-authored, with a description of the candidate’s contribution).

 - Scanned proofs of the university degrees.

 The candidate’s degree does not need to be recent for this position.
-We are open to those seeking to return to academia or to change their focus within it.
+Career breaks do not pose any problem: we are very open to those seeking to return to academia.
 Applications from female candidates are particularly encouraged.

 How to apply...?

-Application with all required documents should be sent by e-application available here: https://www.phil.muni.cz/o-nas/volna-mista/64897
+Application with all required documents should be sent by e-application available below: